Towards Multi-modal Transformers in Federated Learning: Theoretical Guarantee

 \subsection{A general framework for transfer MFL}

 In this section, we outline the general algorithmic framework of transfer MFL.
 Consider the {\em empirical risk minimization}~(ERM) problem:

-where $f_{ji}(w)\eqdef\frac{1}{D_n}\sum_{k=1}^{D}\mbE_{z_k \sim \cD_i}{l(w;z_k)}$ denotes the loss function evaluated on input datapoint at the $i^{\rm th}$ client, $M$ is the total number of modality types, and $N_j$ denotes the number of clients for the $j^{\rm th}$ modality.
+where $f_{ji}(w)=\frac{1}{|D_j|}\sum_{i\in D_j} \mbE_{z \sim \cD_i}{l(w;z)}$ denotes the loss function evaluated on input datapoint at the $i^{\rm th}$ client, with $D_j$ denoting the set of all clients whose data has non-empty $j$th modality, $M$ is the total number of modality types, and $N_j$ denotes the number of clients for the $j^{\rm th}$ modality.
 At the beginning of the training process, the server initializes global models, $w^{(0)}.$ The entire process runs for $T$ global communication rounds.~At the beginning of each global round, $r$, each client, $i$, receives the global model, initializes it to $w_i^0=w^{(r)}$, and updates its local model in each iteration, $t$.
 We compactly write it:

 where $\Omega_{\rm local}$ is a block diagonal matrix, where each block is of the size of the parameters of that individual modality type.
 Each client completes local training (\ref{eq:client_update}), for $E$ local epochs, communicates the model update to the server, and the server aggregates them at the $r^{\rm th}$ round via: